SuperDARN/pydarn/README.md

 **New Requirement**: pyDARN 3.0 requires minimum matplotlib version of 3.3.4

-pyDARN release v2.0 includes the following features:
+pyDARN release v3.0 includes the following features:
 - **New** optional cartopy dependency
+  **New** convection map plotting

 ## Documentation